 Can You Sponsor Someone in Canada If You Do Not Live in Canada?

-It is not possbile to sponsor someone to live in Canada if you are not living in the country at the time.
+It is not possible to sponsor someone to live in Canada if you are not living in the country at the time.
 Even if you are a permanent resident of Canada, you must be in the country when you sponsor someone.

-- For your spouse/partner; and
+- your spouse/partner; and

-- For your or your spouse’s dependents
+- your dependents and/or